-It is due to my efforts that over 400 letters and photographs sent from Siberia have been found and saved from oblivion, and the tragic family stories revealed.
+It is due to my efforts that over 400 letters and photographs, sent from Siberia, were found and saved from oblivion.
+Many tragic family histories were finally revealed.
+It is these photographs that served as the basis for my own artistic commemoration, the Siberia Souls sequence of art works.

 The images also include portraits of those deported to Siberia, and their hand written letters.
 Placing the portraits in deeper layers gives them a hazy, ghost-like appearance.